sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* TSF now requires WordPress v5.9 or later, from WordPress v5.5 or later.
+	* The Homepage SEO Settings box's title no longer carries a warning; instead, we added a bigger, more noticable warning to every settings section when editing the homepage.
+		* We're getting too many support inquiries about this; sorry about the noise, but it ought to decrease confusion.
+		* This also works around an issue where Gutenberg still doesn't understand HTML.
+		* This also works around an issue where Gutenberg leadership does not respect the community that allowed them to create the everlasting abomination and [fix all the points made here](https://github.com/WordPress/gutenberg/issues/7960), which would take about 5 hours of work -- postponed for 5 years already.
 * **Improved:**
 	* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).
 	* Multiple types of homepages are no longer tested when fetching custom metadata, improving performance when viewing the administrative post list.